wswebcreation/automating-hybrid-apps/README.md

 # Automating Hybrid Applications with Appium
 This repository will hold the apps and assignments for the workshop **Automating Hybrid Applications with Appium**.

+> **NOTE:** If you already cloned this repo, then you can use the following command `git pull` to make sure you have
+> the latest code on your machine.

 ## Introduction:
 During this workshop we will dive into the mysterious world of automating Hybrid Apps with Appium by using a demo Hybrid app which can be found [here](./apps/).\